 - Archer and Olive Journal – If you’re blacking out the pages with pen/paint, you’re definitely going to need this journal, as the pages are lovely and thick and have no bleeding or ghosting.

-- Archer and Olive Blackout Journal – If you’re unsure about using the blackout journal as a regular bujo, I still recommend having it to stick the pages into your regular journal.
+- Archer and Olive Black Dot Grid Notebook – If you’re unsure about using the blackout journal as a regular bujo, I recommend getting the black notepad pages into your regular journal.
 This way you still have a dot grid!

 - White Gel Pen – My favourite white gel pen is the Sakura Gelly Roll.
 Specifically the size 10 pen, as it’s the most opaque!